enso-org/enso/docs/distribution/launcher.md

 directory inside the Enso distribution structure.

 This configuration specifies the `default` Enso version used outside of projects and used for creating new projects.
-It also specifies default metadata used when creating a project with the `new` command.
+It also specifies default project metadata used when creating a project with the `new` command.

 ## Updating the Launcher
 Besides managing Enso versions, the launcher has the ability to also update